My historical work focuses on laws of money, especially legal tender, a concept which is poorly understood and frequently ignored.

 In this project I examine the plethora of methods used throughout history to support the circulation of intrinsically useless currency.
 I focus especially on Legal Tender.
 One reason that legal tender laws have been mostly ignored in the literature is the existence of myths about objects used as money with neither legal support nor intrinsic value (this is what economists - but not legal scholars - call "fiat money").
 In The Myths of "Fiat Money" I evaluate all such claims regarding traditional societies.
 I find them to be baseless.
 An excerpt, relating to the most famous examples (seashells and stone money), is Famous Myths of "Fiat Money" [Journal of Money, Credit, and Banking 37(5), October 2005, 957-967].
 For a theoretical model of legal tender see my Monetary Theory page.

-Many countries, especially in the past, made rejection of money a criminal offense.
+Many countriesused to make rejection of money a criminal offense.
 Most current laws of this type originate in the legislation of the first French Republic which had hyperinflation in 1793.
-In The Production Function of Economic Regulation: The Case of Forced Money I show how this law was enacted and then copied by other countries due to combinations of crises, authoritarianism and socialism.
+In Forced Money: Legal Development of a Criminal Economic Rule [Comparative Legal History - published online Nov.
+2016] I show why this law was enacted and then copied by other countries due to combinations of crises, authoritarianism, and socialism

 HISTORY OF MONETARY THOUGHT